Rexeh/joystick-diagrams/readme.md

 # Joystick Gremlin - Diagrams

+This is an initial release - Please raise bugs/feature requests to help me improve it

 ## What is this tool for?
 The default built in export functionality in Joystick Gremlin is quite basic, and not particularly helpful as you just seen "button 1" and so forth.
 This tool will allow you to